tizianocolagrossi/magistrale-appunti/AOSV/00_core_concept.md

 Suppoding that all the kernel segment, the privisional page table and the dynamica area fits 8 MB ew need 2 pages of 4MB.
 The objective of this phase of paging is to allow these 8MB of RAM to be easily addressed both in real mode and protected mode (bootstrapping).
+That memory area the physical address must be equal to the virtual one.
+This strategy is realized by declaring statically 4 entries in the swapper_pg_dir:
+- Entry 0 and 0x300 (768) point to pg0
+- Entry 1 and 0x301 (769) point to pg1

 **The main data structures for memory management in the kernel are:**
 - Kernel Page Tables: keeps the memory mapping for kernel level code and data
 - Core Map: keeps the status information for any frame (or page) of the physical memory and the free memory frames for any NUMA node

 ## How physical memory is managed (including the main struct, NUMA architectures)(see also s3)